Summary

 • A creed in harmony with the human fitrah.
 It must be driven by worship that inspires purposeful action rather than escapism.

-• Its knowledge must lift, not corrupt; a knowledge tethered to faith.
+• Knowledge that uplifts, not corrupts; a knowledge tethered to faith.

-• Its faith must blossom into action, and its action must mature into da‘wah, a faith that becomes work and work that becomes invitation.
+• Faith that blossoms into action, and action that matures into da‘wah: a faith that becomes work and work that becomes invitation.

-• Its character must ascend through excellence, denoting morals refined by ihsān.
+• Character that ascends through excellence, denoting morals refined by ihsān.

-• Its families must safeguard the individual, a family that protects and nurtures.
+• Families safeguarded by the individual; a family that protects and nurtures.

-• Its laws must establish true benefit and justice, legislation that secures public good and fairness.
+• Laws that establish true benefit and justice; legislation that secures public good and fairness.

-• Its manners must beautify life, etiquette that adorns our dealings.
+• Manners that beautify life, and etiquette that adorns our dealings.

-• Its strength must be bound by truth rather than ego, power restrained by principle.
+• Strength bound by truth rather than ego and power restrained by principle.

-• Its art must reflect meaning, beauty, and moral purpose; art that elevates rather than degrades.
+• Art reflective of meaning, beauty, and moral purpose; art that elevates rather than degrades.

 This is not romantic language.
 This is the architecture of a civilisation that once was and can be again if the hearts of its people commit to the struggle within.
 For the greatest barrier to building outwardly is the enemy that whispers inwardly.